karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 - **sourcedatafolder**: subfolder under "rootpath" with the exploded content of the OSSL zip file (default = "data")
 - **arrangeddatafolder**: subfolder under "rootpath" where the imported (rearranged) OSSL data will be stored
 - **jsonfolder**: subfolder under "rootpath" where the json model parameter files must be located
-- **projFN**: the name of an existing txt file that sequentially lists json model parameter files to run, must be directly under the "arrangeddatafolder"
+- **projFN**: the name of an existing json file that sequentially lists json model parameter files to run, must be directly under the "arrangeddatafolder"
+- **targetfeaturesymbols**: the name of an existing json file that defines the symbolisation of the target features to plot
+- **targetfeaturetransforms**: the name of an existing json file that defines the transformations of the target features
 - **createjsonparams**: if set to true the script will create a template json file and exit

+NOTE that in earlier version (before November 2023), the _projFN_ argument was a text (.txt) file but is now changed to a json (.json) file.

 ##### json specification file

 All of the paths and names listed above must be specified in a json file, and the local path to this json file is the only parameter that is required when running the <span class='module'>OSSL_mlmodel.py</span> script.
-The json file for modelling the data over Sweden that were [downloaded](../spectrodata-OSSL4ML01-download) and then [imported](../spectrodata-OSSL4ML02-arrange) looks like this:
+The json specifiction file for modelling the data over Sweden that were [downloaded](../spectrodata-OSSL4ML01-download) and then [imported](../spectrodata-OSSL4ML02-arrange) looks like this:

 ```
 {
-  "rootpath": "/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS",
+  "rootpath": "/path/to/OSSL/Sweden/LUCAS",
   "sourcedatafolder": "data",
   "arrangeddatafolder": "arranged-data",
   "jsonfolder": "json-ml-modeling",
-  "projFN": "ml-model_spectra.txt",
+  "projFN": [
+    "ml-model.json"
+  ],
+  "targetfeaturesymbols": "/path/to/targetfeaturesymbols.json",
+  "targetfeaturetransforms": "/path/to/targetfeaturetransforms.json",
   "createjsonparams": false
 }
 ```

 The paths/names of the OSSL data are those that you set when you downloaded and exploded in the [download](../spectrodata-OSSL4ML01-download) post.
-Before you can plot any data you must create 1) a json command file defining how to model the OSSL data, and 2) a text file that specifies the name of this json command file.
-The reason that the direct link to the command file is not given is that the project text file can link to any number of json command files.
+Before you can model any data you must create 1) a json command file (or files) defining how to model the OSSL data, and 2) a json project file that specifies the name of this json command file (or files).
+The reason that the direct link to the command file(s) is not given is that the intermediate project file can link to any number of json command files.
 You can thus run multiple models for one and the same dataset, or run models for multiple datasets using a single project file and a single run.
+This setup also allows you to create a [multi project comparison](../spectrodata-OSSL-multicomp).

-The first time you use the script you must copy or create and then edit the json command files.
+The first time you use the script you must copy or create and then edit the json command file(s).
 The script can generate a template command file for you, or you can download an example (the data over Sweden used in the previous posts) from a [GitHub repo](https://github.com/karttur/OSSL-data).

 To generate a template set the _rootpath_ and change the parameter _createjsonparams_ to _true_.

 ```
 {
-  "rootpath": "/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS",
+  "rootpath": "/path/to/OSSL/Sweden/LUCAS",
   "sourcedatafolder": "data",
   "arrangeddatafolder": "arranged-data",
   "jsonfolder": "json-ml-modeling",
-  "projFN": "ml-model_spectra.txt",
+  "projFN": [
+    "ml-model.json"
+  ],
+  "targetfeaturesymbols": "/path/to/targetfeaturesymbols.json",
+  "targetfeaturetransforms": "/path/to/targetfeaturetransforms.json",
   "createjsonparams": true
 }
 ```

 ##### Run script

-To run the script, open a <span class='app'>terminal</span> window.
+To run a script, open a <span class='app'>terminal</span> window.
 Change directory (<span class='terminalapp'>cd</span>) to where you downloaded the <span class='module'>OSSL_mlmodel.py</span> script (or give the full path).

 Before you can run the script you probably have to set the script to have execution rights on your local machine.
 In MacOS and Linux you do that with the <span class='terminalapp'>chmod</span> (change mode) command: